amalgamemnon/amalgamemnon-Flanking/README.md

 2. Place the `amalgamemnon-flanking` folder into your `FoundryVTT/Data/modules/` directory.
 3. Enable the module in Foundry VTT.

+Alternative:
+This module is now approved through Foundry VTT: https://foundryvtt.com/packages/amalgamemnon-Flanking Search for it in the Add-on Modules menu within Foundry!

 ## ⚙️ Features
 - Uses a **line-segment/circle intersection** test for flanking.
 - Supports **multi-space creatures** and **multiple allies**.